gSchool/ada-developer-skills/04-git/branches.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 ##### !explanation

-If you want to switch to another branch or commit you use `git checkout <branchname>`, if you want to create a new branch with that name and switch to it you use `git checkout -b <branchname>`
+If you want to switch to another branch or commit you use `git checkout <branchname>`, if you want to create a new branch with that name and switch to it you use `git checkout -b <branchname>`.
+An alternative new command is `git switch -c <branchname>`.
+The options (-b for checkout or -c for switch) are required to **create** a new branch using these commands.

 `git branch -D <branchname>` will _delete_ the branch!
 Be careful!